nuts-foundation/nuts-documentation/pages/getting_started/local_network.rst

   "subject": "urn:oid:2.16.840.1.113883.2.4.6.3:999999990"
   }'

-There are quite a few steps to perform by the two nuts nodes before the consent has been recorded.
+There are quite a few steps to perform by the two nuts nodes before the consent is recorded.
 Check out the :ref:`state machine with all the events here<Service space event specification>`.

 These events get broadcast to all parties, including your own application.
 That's how you get notified about new patient consents.
 Try to inspect the payload to see what you can expect.
-Hint: its base64 encoded.
+Hint: it's base64 encoded.

 That's it.
-You have just booted a open source distributed health infrastructure on your computer and recorded your first consent.
+You have just booted an open source distributed health infrastructure on your computer and recorded your first consent.
 If anything did not work out as described above, don't hesitate to :ref:`contact us<Contact>`.